2 min read

 monkey don't read books, at least I haven't seen one that does...

-As David Deutsch writes, “To a koala bear, whose ecological niche depends on eucalyptus leaves, eucalyptus is significant; to the knowledge-wielding ape, Homo sapiens, knowledge is significant.”
+As David Deutsch put it: “To a koala bear, whose ecological niche depends on eucalyptus leaves, eucalyptus is significant; to the knowledge-wielding ape, Homo sapiens, knowledge is significant.”